kaykay-dv/pocketsearch/README.md

 - Support for full text search
 - A simple API (inspired by the ORM layer of the Django web framework) for defining schemas and searching
-- Support for text, numeric and date search
+- Support for multi-field indices including text, numeric and date search

 It does not have any external dependencies other than Python itself. pocketsearch has been tested on Python 3.8, Python 3.9, Python 3.10 and Python 3.11.

+pocketsearch is currently being tested on data from Wikipedia, indexing more than 6 million abstracts.
+If you are interested in preliminary performance tests, have a look at https://github.com/kaykay-dv/pocketsearch/tree/development/tests.

 # Status
 The package is currently in Beta status.

 ![Unit tests main](https://github.com/kaykay-dv/pocketsearch/actions/workflows/unittests-main.yml/badge.svg)
 ![Unit tests development](https://github.com/kaykay-dv/pocketsearch/actions/workflows/unittests-development.yml/badge.svg)

 # Installation